ljagis/leaflet-measure/README.md

 `popupOptions: { className: 'leaflet-measure-resultpopup', autoPanPadding: [10, 10] }`

 Options applied to the popup of the resulting measure feature.
-Properties my be any standard Leaflet [popup options](http://leafletjs.com/reference.html#popup-options).
+Properties may be any standard Leaflet [popup options](http://leafletjs.com/reference.html#popup-options).

 <hr>